chrisxfire/chrisxfire.github.io/content/notes/asp.net/fundamentals/hosts.md

 | `webroot` (string)<br>The relative path to the app's static assets                                                                     | `wwwroot`                                       | `PREFIX_WEBROOT`                               | `webBuilder.UseWebRoot("public");`                                                                 |

-# Manage the Host Lifetime
+# manage the host lifetime
 Call these methods on `IHost`:
 - `Run` — run the app and block the calling thread until host is shut down.
 - `RunAsync` — run the app and return a Task that completes when cancellation token or shutdown is triggered.